Nanyuki

 Nanyuki is a market town in Laikipia County, Kenya, located northwest of Mount Kenya along the A2 road and at the terminus of the branch railway from Nairobi.
 The name is derived from the Maasai word "Enyaanyukie," which means "resemblance."

 It lies just north of the Equator (0° 01' N).
 British immigrants settled in Nanyuki in 1907, and some of their descendants still live in and around the town.
-Nanyuki currently hosts the main airbase of the Kenya Air Force.
+Nanyuki hosts the main airbase of the Kenya Air Force.
 The British Army Training Unit Kenya (BATUK), has a base at Nyati Barracks.
 It conducts infantry training in Laikipia and on the Kenyan Ministry of Defence land at Archer's Post.

 History

 Maasai herders found red ochre in Nanyuki, the ground resembled roan coated cattle.
 The town saw British immigrants settle there during the early days of colonial Kenya in 1907.
 Some of their descendants still live in or around the town.
 Major Digby Tatham-Warter, a British Army officer famed for carrying an umbrella into battle, moved to Nanyuki after World War II and lived on his farm until his death in 1993.
 During the Mau Mau Uprising, Digby raised a volunteer mounted police force at his own expense and led them against the Mau Mau.

 The town is noted for small- and large-scale farms, ranches and pastoral lands, and wildlife conservancies.
 Nanyuki is also the base for people seeking to climb Mount Kenya.
 The town sits almost on the Equator, an Equator sign was erected by the government of Kenya beside the A2 road.

 Nanyuki Civil Airfield was once the location of the No. 1340 Flight RAF, which flew Harvards during the Mau Mau Uprising.